stephengold/Minie/README.md

     + optional high-resolution debug meshes for convex shapes
     + options to generate debug meshes that include indices, normals (for shading), and/or texture coordinates (for texturing)
- + all joints, shapes, and collision objects implement the `JmeCloneable` and `Comparable` interfaces
+ + all joints, shapes, collision objects, and multibodies implement the `JmeCloneable` and `Comparable` interfaces
  + enable/disable a joint
  + single-ended joints
  + settable global default for collision margin